chinasatokolo/BlackinComputing/README.md

 * [Strong TIES](https://strongtiesaz.org/turn-up-for-steam/): Strong TIES’ STEAM programs mission is to introduce, engage, and broaden participation of middle and high school learners, particularly underrepresented and underserved, in the field of Science, Technology, Engineering, the Arts, and Math (STEAM).

 ### Academic/Professional Organizations

+* [blackcomputeHER.org](https://blackcomputeher.org/): blackcomputeHER.org is dedicated to supporting computing+tech education and workforce development for black women and girls.

 * [Black in AI](https://blackinai.github.io/): a multi-institutional, transcontinental initiative designed to create a place for sharing ideas, fostering collaborations, and discussing initiatives to increase the presence of Black individuals in the field of AI.